Old-World Stuffed Pork Chops

 - 1/4 teaspoon pepper

 - In a skillet, brown pork chops in oil on both sides; sprinkle with salt and pepper.
 Meanwhile, in a bowl, combine remaining ingredients and mix well.
-Alternate the pork chops and stuffing lengthwise in a greased 3-qt. or 11-in. x 7-in. baking dish.
+Alternate the pork chops and stuffing lengthwise in a greased 3-qt. or 11x7-in. baking dish.
 Bake, uncovered, at 350° for 1 hour.
-Yield: 4 servings.

 I love stuffed pork chops and thought this an above-average recipe.
 Maybe your chops weren't thick enough or your oven temp is off.
 Or if you're using BONELESS chops, cook them only about 30 min. - cook the 1 hr for bone-in chops.
 Today's pork is extremely lean and easily overcooks to dryness.
 The only thing I changed was I increased the grated onion to 1 tablespoon.
 Also, you can do this the traditional way, and cut pockets in the chops and stuff them - but for that you'll need thicker chops.